Vlado Mirosevic: Legislative work

 While serving in the Chamber of Deputies, Vlado Mirosevic has presented 48 bills (proposals).
 One of them was about a project on the water quality in Chile and aimed to make Chilean legislation on the area reach international standards through making the Ministry of Health regulate the water quality according to those international standards.

 Mirosevic presented, with the independent deputies Giorgio Jackson and Gabriel Boric, a bill to reduce 50% of the parliamentary diet and establish an ethical limit for its establishment.
 That proposal wes not without controversy, since all other members of the Chamber of Deputies without exception were against the proposal.

 Regarding transparent financing of political campaigns, Mirosevic presented together with Giorgio Jackson a proposal, which was approved in the Chamber of Deputies, to eliminate so-called reserved contributions (aportes resevados), which meant that companies could donate big sums to political parties.
 The aim was to change the form of financing political parties in Chile, thus terminating the secrecy in the process of financing in Chilean politics.
 The Chamber of Deputies also approved the proposal of Mirosevic and Jackson to prohibit businesses and legal organisations from donating money for political campaigns, thus only allowing economic contributions from individual citizens.

 During Mirosevic’s time in congress he presented a project regarding free software.
 He proposed to reduce the high costs which the state allocated to buy software patents and instead allow the state to promote the use of free software.
 This project was blocked deputy Daniel Farcas acting on request by the Microsoft lobby.
 Mirosevic denounced the lobby publicly in a wide report in the newspaper El Mercurio, which became a scandalous case for Farcas.

 Cultural work

 When Mirosevic assumed office as deputy in March 2014 he transformed his parliamentary office into a cultural centre in Arica called "The House of Regionalism" ("La casa del Regionalismo").
 During his time in the congress he created libraries for public use and opened his personal library to the public.

 Milosevic has also created art galleries and open spaces to promote artists in the regions.

-Ideology and fundamental ideas
+Political ideology

 Mirosevic is inspired by social liberalism and supports federalism.
 He is recognised in general by the Chilean population as "a liberal commoner from the province".
 He political platform is situated in the political centre as a secular and reformist politician.